 On who should be “allowed” to write poetry, she has this to add: “There is space enough for all of us … I am not interested in safeguarding language and saying that some of us are allowed to participate in using it more than others.
 That is bonafide elitism.”

 “We all deserve the right to creativity.
 We deserve the right to express ourselves,” she stresses, “We also have the right to choose who we read, but not the right to choose who others read … I think we are better off spending time making than tearing down.”

 First, to dismiss the work of Tumblr and Instagram poets as shallow and hence less deserving of attention is to miss the point.

-I grew up reading and even went on to earn a university degree in English literature.
-As a result, I have slightly different (and subjective) standards for what I consider to be poetry I enjoy.
+I was more or less raised on books, and even went on to earn a university degree in English literature.
+Accordingly, I have slightly different (and subjective) standards for what I consider to be poetry I enjoy.